Autonomous Decision-making

 Some argue that regulation stifles innovation.
 And sure, overregulation can choke progress.
 But here’s the counterbalance: unchecked innovation without oversight has a history of wreaking havoc.
 (Remember when early social media promised connection—and delivered disinformation instead?)
 The EU’s AI Act is sparking global conversations by pushing for transparency, safety, and accountability.
 Is it perfect?
 No. But is doing nothing an option?

 What about the companies behind the tech?
-Relying on government regulation alone isn’t enough.
-Internal governance—think ethics review boards and clear public AI principles—shows a willingness to take ownership before things go wrong.
-(Pro tip: if a company’s AI principles aren’t easy to find, that’s a red flag.)
+Relying on government regulation alone isn’t enough, companies need internal governance too.
+Ethics review boards and clear public AI principles signal that a company’s willing to take ownership before things go wrong.
+If a company’s AI principles aren’t easy to find?
+That’s a red flag.

 And let’s talk about control.
 Would you trust a fully autonomous system to make life-altering decisions?
 Probably not.
-That’s why Human-in-the-Loop (HITL) integration matters.
-AI can suggest, but a human should still decide.
+That’s the whole reason Human-in-the-Loop (HITL) integration matters so much.
+AI can suggest.
+A human decides.
 It’s collaboration, not submission.

 Finally, without open public discourse, how do we, as a society, agree on what “responsible” even means?
 Have you ever wondered how your voice shapes tech policy?
 Or if it even can?